strncat/subdivision-algorithms/README.md

 };
 ```

-3. Half Edge: references:
+* a vector of half edges where each half edge references:
- a.
-The vertex it is pointing at
+ * The vertex it is pointing at
- b.
-The face it belongs to
+ * The face it belongs to
- c.
-The next half edge (counter clockwise)
+ * The next half edge (counter clockwise)
- d.
-The opposite or twin/pair half edge
+ * The opposite or twin/pair half edge
- e.
-For my implementation I also added a pointer to the previous edge which will make
-traversal easier for finding the boundary edges of a vertex
+ * For my implementation I also added a pointer to the previous edge which will make traversal easier for finding the boundary edges of a vertex

 ```
 struct HalfEdge {